Chemicals and Hormone Health: What You Need to Know According to a Holistic Nutritionist

 Luckily, you can reduce the number of plastic products you use in your life, therefore reducing your exposure to these harmful chemicals.
 Start replacing your plastic

 Tupperware with glass and choosing reusable zip lock bags, like these Fullcircle bags.
 I also make sure not to heat food or beverages in plastic containers, or put hot food and beverages in plastic, as the heat actually leaches the chemicals from the plastics into your food or drink.
-This is even goes for the plastic lids on your coffee to go...Pro tip: remove the lid before sipping.
+This even goes for the plastic lids on your coffee to go...Pro tip: remove the lid before sipping.

 I talked about why going organic is so important in a recent newsletter.
 Disrupted